-At the Plenum of the Central Committee of February-March, 1937, and the Plenum of January, 1938, the Party condemned the formal and heartlessly bureaucratic attitude to the fate of Party members, to the question of expulsion from the Party and reinstatement in the Party.
-As we know, this was a practice which was made wide use of by careerist elements who had made their way into the Party and who tried to distinguish and advance themselves by expelling people from its ranks, as well as by masked enemies within the Party who endeavored, by the wholesale infliction of penalties, to ruin honest Party members and to sow unnecessary suspicion in the Party ranks.
-Changing his tactics, the enemy fastened on the question of vigilance and made capital out of it. endeavoring under a mask of hypocritical talk about vigilance to victimize as many honest Communists as possible with the object of fostering mutual distrust and disorganizing our ranks.
+At the Plenum of the Central Committee of February-March 1937 and the Plenum of January 1938, the Party condemned the formal and heartlessly bureaucratic attitude to the fate of Party members, to the question of expulsion from the Party and reinstatement in the Party.
+As we know this was a practice which was made wide use of by careerist elements who had made their way into the Party and who tried to distinguish and advance themselves by expelling people from its ranks, as well as by masked enemies within the Party who endeavoured by the wholesale infliction of penalties to ruin honest Party members and to sow unnecessary suspicion in the Party ranks.
+Changing his tactics, the enemy fastened on the question of vigilance and made capital out of it, endeavouring under a mask of hypocritical talk about vigilance to victimize as many honest Communists as possible with the object of fostering mutual distrust and disorganizing our ranks.

-The slandering of honest people under the guise of "vigilance" is at the present time the most widespread method used to mask and screen hostile activities.
-If you want to discover still unexposed enemy wasps' nests look for them above all among the slanderers.
+The slandering of honest people under the guise of "vigilance"

+is at the present time the most widespread method used to mask and screen hostile activities.
+If you want to discover still unexposed enemy wasps' nests, look for them above all among the slanderers.

-The Plenum of the Central Committee of the C.P.S.U.(B.), held in January, 1938, adopted a number of measures to put a stop to the practice of wholesale expulsions from the Party and really to ensure a differentiated approach in deciding whether members should be expelled or expelled members reinstated.
+The Plenum of the Central Committee of the C.P.S.U.(B.) held in January 1938 adopted a number of measures to put a stop to the practice of wholesale expulsions from the Party and to really ensure a differentiated approach in deciding whether members should be expelled or expelled members reinstated.

-The Central Committee based itself on the well-known precept laid down by Comrade Stalin at the Plenum of the Central Committee in February-March, 1937:
+The Central Committee based itself on the well-known precept laid down by Comrade Stalin at the Plenum of the Central Committee in February-March 1937:

-"... some of our Party leaders suffer from lack of attention to people, to Party members, to workers.
-Furthermore, they do not study the Party members, do not know what is close to their hearts, and how they are growing, do not know workers in general.
-They have, therefore, not an individual approach to Party members, to Party workers.
-And just because they have not an individual approach when appraising Party members and Party workers, they usually act at random, either praising them wholesale, without measure, or crushing them, also wholesale, and without measure, expelling thousands and tens of thousands from the Party.

-"Such leaders try, in general, to think in tens of thousands, not to worry about 'units,' about individual Party members, about their fate.
-They think it a mere bagatelle to expel thousands and tens of thousands of people from the Party, comforting themselves by the fact that our Party is 2,000,000 strong, and that tens of thousands of people expelled cannot change anything in the position of the Party.

-"But, only people who in essence are profoundly anti-Party can have such an approach to members of the Party.
+"...
+Some of our Party leaders suffer from a lack of concern for people, for members of the Party, for workers.
+More than that, they do not study members of the Party, do not know what interests they have, how they are developing; generally, they do not know their workers.
+That is why they have no individual approach to Party members, to Party workers.
+And because they have no individual approach in appraising Party members and Party workers they usually act in a haphazard way: either they praise them wholesale, without measure, or roundly abuse them. also wholesale and without measure, and expel thousands and tens of thousands of members from the Party.
+Such leaders generally try to think in tens of thousands, not caring about 'units,' about individual members of the Party, about their fate.
+They regard the expulsion of thousands and tens of thousands of people from the Party as a mere trifle and console themselves with the thought that our Party has two million members and that the expulsion of tens of thousands cannot in any way affect the Party's position.
+But only those who are in fact profoundly anti-Party can have such an approach to members of the Party.

-"As the result of such a heartless attitude toward people, toward Party members and Party workers, discontent and bitterness are artificially created in a section of the Party, while the Trotskyite double-dealers adroitly seize hold of such embittered comrades and skillfully drag them after themselves into the morass of Trotskyite wrecking."
+"As a result of this heartless attitude towards people, towards members of the Party and Party workers, discontent and bitterness is artificially created among a section of the Party, and the Trotskyite double-dealers artfully hook on to such embittered comrades and skilfully drag them into the bog of Trotskyite wrecking."

-Comrades, you have undoubtedly noticed that in the discussion of the theses on amendments to the Rules of the C.P.S.U.(B.) by no means the least attention was paid to the question of measures to prevent the vilification of honest Party members.
+Comrades, you have apparently noticed that in the discussion of the theses on amendments to the Rules of the C.P.S.U.(B.) by no means the least attention was paid to the question of measures to prevent the vilification of honest Party members.
 The Central Committee and Pravda have also received a large number of letters on this subject.